-With a month to go until Brexit, we’re still no clearer how we’re going to leave the EU.
+With two months to go until Brexit, we’re still no clearer how we’re going to leave the EU.
 That means there’s uncertainty in a range of areas, from travel and roaming charges to food and medicines.
-I’ve rounded up what the government has told us about a no-deal Brexit, and what it means for travel.
+I’ve rounded up what the government has told us about a no-deal Brexit.

 No-deal Brexit and your passport